 Knowing how to care for a repaired cracked tooth is arguably just as important as having it treated in the first place.
 With improper aftercare, patients may inadvertently worsen the pain and have the crack spread.
 Some pain or discomfort may follow most cracked tooth treatment options; however, this should be easily managed with painkillers (either prescribed or over-the-counter).
-Sedation and Implant Dentistry Irvine also provides patients with post-treatment instructions to ensure the best results.
+Total Care Implant Dentistry also provides patients with post-treatment instructions to ensure the best results.

 “Knowing how to care for a repaired cracked tooth is arguably just as important as having it treated in the first place.”

 Frequently Asked Questions